-Section 608 of the Clean Air Act requires recovery of ozone depleting substances (ODS) and hydrofluorocarbon (HFC) refrigerant prior to appliance dismantling or disposal.
+Section 608 of the Clean Air Act prohibits the release of refrigerant containing an ozone depleting substance (ODS) or substitute such as hydrofluorocarbons (HFC) during the disposal of an appliance.
 Federal law also requires proper management and storage of universal waste (e.g., mercury), used oil, and polychlorinated biphenyls (PCBs) prior to appliance disposal or recycling.
 However, federal regulations do not require the recovery of appliance foam, which contains substances that are potent GHGs and that may, depending on the vintage of the unit, deplete the ozone layer.

 Further, up to 25% of disposed refrigerators/freezers are resold onto the secondary market;1 the continued use of these older, less efficient models demands more energy from the nation’s grid.
 RAD partners collect old, inefficient refrigerant-containing appliances from consumers and work with recyclers to ensure the proper handling of all materials in compliance with federal law.
 In addition, RAD Partners take on the responsibility of recovering foam insulation from end-of-life appliances.

 What are the concerns over appliance disposal today?

 - Insulating foam blowing agents are released to the environment, contributing to stratospheric ozone depletion and climate change.